martinos/contribution-checklist/issues.md

 # Issue Process

 The number one skill here is empathy.
 Am I treating people nice?
 Do I have reasonable expectations of others?
 Am I using other people's time efficiently?
-Folks are trying to make cool stuff and have fun, and everything works better if you are too!
+Can I anticipate questions and answer them before anyone asks?

 ## Issue Checklist

 Ask yourself these questions when creating a new issue:

-  * Is your title as clear and specific as possible?
+  * [ ] Is your title as clear and specific as possible?
-  * Did you include a minimal, reproducable example?
+  * [ ] Did you include a minimal, reproducable example?
 Is it an [SSCCE][sscce]?
-  * What OS and browser are you using?
+  * [ ] What OS and browser are you using?
 What versions?
-  * What version of Elm are you using?
+  * [ ] What version of Elm are you using?
-  * Is there anything weird about your computer we should know?
+  * [ ] Is there anything weird about your computer we should know?
-  * How long would it take for a reader to figure out what you are trying to say?
+  * [ ] How long would it take for a reader to figure out what you are trying to say?
 Can it be less time?
-  * Will a reader spend a lot of time building or installing things?
+  * [ ] Will a reader spend a lot of time building or installing things?
 Can this be avoided?

 Sometimes you cannot do all of these, and that is totally fine!
 Still open the issue, but make a note about what is missing and ask for help.